HERE ARE THE FLAT CATS

 WHAT'S THAT ON THE BACK?

 The music box is one amazing little passive subwoofer.
-It uses a high-excursion full range driver with a dedicated low-pass crossover that fills out bass below 300hz and cuts out completely at 600, and has excellent sensitivity to 60hz.
+It uses a high-excursion full range driver with a dedicated low-pass crossover that fills out bass below 300hz with a rolloff at 600hz, and has excellent sensitivity to 52hz.
+Update: Now standard with 5 1/4" driver for fuller bass response.

 WHAT'S THIS MEAN FOR YOU?